 Question: Can you give me plain English definitions for the following: (1) a closely held corporation, (2) a personal holding corporation, and (3) a personal service corporation?

 Generally, a closely held corporation is a corporation that:

 - Has more than 50% of the value of its outstanding stock owned (directly or indirectly) by 5 or fewer individuals at any time during the last half of the tax year; and

-- It is not a personal service corporation.
+- Is not a personal service corporation.

 The definitions for the terms "directly or indirectly" and "individual" are in Publication 542, Corporations.

 A closely held corporation is subject to additional limitations in the tax treatment of items such as passive activity losses, at-risk rules, and compensation paid to corporate officers.

 A personal holding company:

 - Is defined in Internal Revenue Code section 542.